 - write a meal plan for the next week, making sure you include some cheaper meals;

-- if your meal plans are getting boring, write a long list of say 30 meals to pick from each week.
+- if you think your meals have got stuck in a rut, write a long list of say 30 meals to pick from each week.
 We had toad-in-the-hole last week and the kids were delighted – somehow an old favourite had dropped off my mental radar and I hadn’t cooked it for ages;

 - turn your week’s meal plan into a shopping list, making it easier to resist temptation, quicker to shop and reducing the amount of food you waste;